Patricia-Sigei/transaction-service/README.md

 ### Why Transaction Service is Separate from Wallet Service

-**Transaction Service Responsibilities:**
+**Transaction Service:**
-- Orchestrates complex business operations (deposits, withdrawals, transfers)
+- Handles deposits, withdrawals, and transfers
-- Maintains complete transaction history
+- Keeps transaction history
-- Validates business rules before operations
-- Coordinates multiple wallet updates (for transfers)
+- Calls Wallet Service to update balances
 - Records both successful and failed transactions

-**Why This Separation Makes Sense:**

-1. **Different Business Domains**
-   - Wallets = State management (what exists and its current balance)
-   - Transactions = Operations and history (what happened and when)

-2. **Scalability**
-   - Transaction processing is computationally heavier
-   - Can scale Transaction Service independently based on transaction volume
-   - Wallet Service scales based on user lookups

-3. **Data Isolation**
-   - Transaction history can grow very large (millions of records)
-   - Wallet data remains small (one record per wallet)
-   - Separate databases prevent transaction history from impacting wallet lookups

-4. **Fault Tolerance**
-   - If Transaction Service fails, users can still view their balances
-   - If Wallet Service fails, Transaction Service can queue operations
+**Why separate:**
+- Each service has a single, clear responsibility
+- Transaction history and wallet data are kept in separate databases
+- Services can be deployed and updated independently
-   - Failure in one service doesn't cascade to the other
+- If one service fails, the other can still function

+**Service Communication:**
+- Transaction Service calls Wallet Service via REST APIs using RestTemplate

 ## Dependencies